loranloranvl/network-science/readme.md

 # Description
 This project is for studying papers about network-science.
 We read through certain papers, think about their algorithms and construct C++ implementations accordingly.
+The details of each implementation are shown in the pdf reports in each directory.

 ## Emergence of Scaling in Random Networks
 Albert-Laszlo Barabasi and Reka Albert